Finance & Governance

 Some jurisdictions are demonstrating that innovation and stability can coexist.
 Their emerging models highlight how smart regulation and open experimentation can reinforce both consumer protection and financial resilience.
 Traditional banks, too, are evolving—adapting their strategies through partnerships, new technologies, and creative engagement with digital money to remain vital in the modern financial ecosystem.

-Salzburg Global’s 2026 Finance Forum will convene policymakers, regulators, and market participants to explore the future of money amid this transformation.
-Through forward-looking dialogue, fellows will examine how diverse forms of digital money can coexist within a coherent, trusted system—and how today’s policy choices can shape a resilient, inclusive, and innovative financial landscape for the decade ahead.
+Salzburg Global’s 2026 Finance Forum convened policymakers, regulators, and market participants to explore the future of money amid this transformation.
+Through forward-looking dialogue, fellows examined how diverse forms of digital money can coexist within a coherent, trusted system—and how today’s policy choices can shape a resilient, inclusive, and innovative financial landscape for the decade ahead.

 Key Questions